- Radiation Basics

 ARPANSA has two different gauss meter models available for hire, which are a Sypris Model 4080 and an EMDEX Snap.
 Both instruments operate in a similar manner and they are shown in the image above.

 The gauss meters available from ARPANSA measure magnetic fields from electrical sources that operate in the frequencies between 25 Hz (40 Hz for the EMDEX Snap) to 1000 Hz in units of mG.
-They do not measure radiofrequency fields from mobile phones and will give false readings.
-Readings taken very close (a few cm) to other electronic devices such as mobile phones (as distinct from electrical devices such as heaters, washing machines etc) may also give false readings.
+The magnetic field meter is not suitable for the measurement of radiofrequency fields emitted from telecommunications sources such as mobile phones, mobile phone towers, Wi-Fi, smart meters, etc. Readings taken very close (a few cm) to other electronic devices such as mobile phones (as distinct from electrical devices such as heaters, washing machines etc) may also give false readings.
 Shaking or vibrating any of the units may also give false readings.
 Since the meters only measure magnetic fields from electrical sources they will not measure the earth's static magnetic field which has a value of approximately 500 mG.